rsnpj/notes-site/notes/Year_2/Software_Engineering/Testing/Introduction.md

 So designing test cases involves specifying both input and output values/states.
-For more complex stages, such as acceptance testing, the oracle may actually take the form of a set of expert users who "judge" whether or not the outputs are acceptable.
+For more complex stages, such as acceptance testing, the oracle may actually take the form of a set of expert users who "judge" whether the outputs are acceptable.

 # Testing in the Life Cycle